 Location affects your salary as well.
 If you live and work in a metropolitan area, you can command a higher salary than an event planner in a more suburban or rural area.

 Demand for event planners is expected to grow during the decade from 2016 through 2026, according to the BLS.
-Average job growth for all careers during that time period is projected to be about 7 percent, but that number is 11 percent for event planners.
+Average job growth for all careers during that time period is projected to be about 7%, but that number is 11% for event planners.

 If you are looking to break into event planning, most employers are looking for candidates who either have a bachelor's degree or significant experience in meeting and event management, hospitality, or tourism management.

-While certification is not necessary, a Certified Meeting Professional (CMP) credential can provide greater credibility, and in many cases, help you get a job more quickly and command a higher salary.
+While certification is not necessary, a Certified Meeting Professional (CMP) credential can provide greater credibility and help you get a job more quickly and command a higher salary.